 CyberCraft Video Productions was established in 2016 by Dionne Copland and Turner Stewart.
 Their first film, Computer Hearts, was released internationally on home video in 2015, and was shortly followed by the films S.I.D.S., Don't Look Down, and Inferno, which have each screened at film festivals all over the world.
 Our team has worked with Directors such as Tess Paul (Softcore), Joshua Gratton (Cuties), Danny Kai Mak (Chances, The Kubler-Ross Condition), Ryan Nicholson (Gutterballs 2: Bootleg Edition), and Tom Huckabee (Taking Tiger Mountain), serving in several different roles including Producers, Cinematographers, Camera Operators, Film Festival Organizers, and Distribution Consultants.
-The CyberCraft Team is currently finishing the post-production for Joshua Gratton's feature-film debut Cuties, nurturing Dionne Copland's //HAXX DEADROOM// through its film festival tour, and beginning production on Dionne Copland's Cold Wind Blowing in December 2017.
+The CyberCraft Team is currently supporting Joshua Gratton's feature debut Cuties and their film //HAXX DEADROOM// through their film festival tours and beginning post-production on Dionne Copland and Turner Stewart's feature-length debut Cold Wind Blowing.

 Turner Stewart is the Producer and Director behind the award-winning films Computer Hearts and S.I.D.S., the latter of which has screened at film festivals across the globe and netted Turner awards for his “Fearless Performance” and for “Rookie Filmmaker of the Year.”
 Working closely with his partner Dionne Copland, he has served as the Producer and Director of Photography on several of her projects, including her 2016 short Inferno.
 As a Producer, he has worked with several emerging filmmakers on award-winning short films in Vancouver, and has acted as the Director of Photography on several independent features, including Ryan Nicholson’s latest films.
 His featurette Computer Hearts found critical success within the underground horror scene, and was self-distributed world-wide on home video through CyberCraft Video and several independent Video-on-Demand platforms.
 He is a former board member of Vancouver’s Shivers Film Society and the former President of the UBC Film Society, and in both positions he worked towards the theatrical exhibition and promotion of independent Canadian genre cinema in Vancouver, Canada, collaborating with institutions such as Telefilm Canada and the Vancouver International Film Festival to bring contemporary Canadian cinema to the University of British Columbia campus.
-As Producer, he is currently overseeing the post-production on Joshua Gratton's feature-length directorial debut Cuties, and is working with Dionne Copland to produce their first feature-length film, Cold Wind Blowing.
+As Producer, he is currently overseeing the film festival strategy for Joshua Gratton's feature-length directorial debut Cuties, and is editing the CyberCraft Video team's first feature-length film, Cold Wind Blowing.
 He also graduated with a BFA Double Major in Film Studies and Film Production from the University of British Columbia in May 2017, and received scholarships for his hard work and dedication to the Film Studies program and for promoting a love for cinema on campus.